xan105/node-powertoast/README.md

   Protocol to launch when the user click on the toast.<br />
   If none (**default**) click will just dismiss the notification.<br />

-  Only protocol type action buttons are supported as there's no way of receiving feedback from the user's choice.<br />
+  ⚠️ Only protocol type action buttons are supported as there's no way of receiving feedback from the user's choice via PowerShell.<br />
-  (Well except if you are using NodeRT native module but I didn't implement it to match PowerShell features 😛)
+  If you are using NodeRT native module and you want to excecute some js code when the user click on the toast or when the toast is dismissed then please see the callback option section below.<br />

   Example of protocol type action button to open up Windows 10's maps app with a pre-populated search field set to "sushi":